ibexa/documentation-developer/docs/pim/products.md

 They can use measurement attributes.
 They require shipment in the online purchase process.
 Examples: heaters, laptops, phones.
 - `Virtual` - non-tangible items.
 They can be sold individually, or as part of a product bundle.
-They do not require shipment in the online process.
+They don't require shipment in the online process.
 Examples: memberships, services, warranties.

 ## Product attributes